Disappeared detainees of the Dirty War: Debate on the Number

 Dictatorship officials consistently denied responsibility for disappearances during the National Reorganization Process, sometimes claiming that the disappeared had gone into hiding voluntarily, were still alive, or had been killed by guerrilla organizations.
 Since then, a denialist current in Argentina has sought to negate the facts or dispute estimates of the number of disappeared.

 In 1997, former carapintada military officer and ex-national deputy Aldo Rico questioned the disappearances, stating publicly that "If the opposition wins, many of the 11,600 disappeared will reappear."
 In 2001, actress Elena Cruz also denied the 30,000 figure, claiming there were only "2,400 disappeared."

 In 2003, former dictator Reynaldo Bignone, interviewed by French journalist Marie-Monique Robin, denied the 30,000 figure, stating there were "only 8,000, of which 1,500 were under their government."

 In November 2013, Buenos Aires newspaper Perfil published an article in which Luis Labraña, a former Montoneros militant, claimed the 30,000 figure was invented by him to secure a subsidy.
 Later, Labraña reaffirmed this on television, stating the figure was fabricated while Montonero leaders were in Europe seeking subsidies from NGOs.
+Luis Labraña renounced his past involvement with the guerrillas and called for the release of the soldiers imprisoned for crimes against humanity.
 According to journalist and human rights lawyer Pablo Llonto, Labraña’s claim is false, as there are no records of his participation in the 1979 trips to the Netherlands by Madres de Plaza de Mayo.
 Llonto also notes that the 30,000 figure predates these trips, citing a January 24, 1978, El País article that mentions it.

 March with photos of the disappeared during the 30th anniversary of the 1976 coup.

 On January 25, 2016, Buenos Aires Culture Minister and Colón Theater director Darío Lopérfido, from the Radical Civic Union, stated regarding the number of dictatorship victims: "There were not 30,000 disappeared in Argentina; that number was agreed upon at a closed table to secure subsidies."
 The state only subsidized the families of 9,334 reported disappeared.

 We use the figure of 30,000 because the perpetrators themselves raised it to 45,000.
 We are still receiving reports from grandchildren born in captivity because people are now finding the courage to tell the truth.
 What malice to start juggling numbers!
 Let him provide the list of those he thinks there are, if he has it. [...]
 Entire families were decimated, and no one filed complaints.
 We recorded as best we could.